Trapped surfaces in a hadronic fluid: Chiral fluid

 and hence, the radial three-velocity is

 It is convenient to change $(t,r,\vartheta,\varphi)$ to new coordinates $(\tau,y,\vartheta,\varphi)$ via the transformation

 In these coordinates the background Minkowski metric takes the form

-and the velocity componets become $u^\mu=(1,0,0,0)$.
+and the velocity components become $u^\mu=(1,0,0,0)$.
 Hence, the new coordinate frame is comoving.
-The metric (\ref{eq218}) corresponds to the Milne cosmological model -- a homogeneous, isotropic, expanding universe with the cosmological scale $a=\tau$ and negative spatial curvature.
+The metric (\ref{eq218}) corresponds to the Milne cosmological model — a homogeneous, isotropic, expanding universe with the cosmological scale $a=\tau$ and negative spatial curvature.